scoobydrew83/salesforce-docs-ingestion-workflow/README.md

 ### Common Issues

 1. **"No ai_document connection"**
-   - Ensure you're using the correct LangChain node types
+   - Ensure you're using the VALIDATED version
-   - Check that connections use `ai_document` type, not `main`
+   - Check that connections use proper types

 2. **"Vector store insert failed"**
    - Verify Supabase credentials